Gergoo007/Gergoo007/README.md

-# Hi there 👋
+# Hello

-## I'm Gergoo007, and currently my favorite hobby is programming.
-I do things in Java, but i'm interested in web development too.
+## I do things in C or Java

-## A few things about me:
+always trying out new things like my own init system, or custom Minecraft clients

-### My favorite ...
+## Linux fan
-#### ... game is Minecraft, but i like Crysis, GTA, Portal, Tomb Raider too.
+My daily driver: Artix (OpenRC) <br>
-#### ... language is Java.
+KDE/KWin or i3 *sometimes*